volodin-rv/exotic/wp-content/plugins/clearfy/components/updates-manager/readme.txt

 2. Control panel (Individualy updates)

 == Changelog ==
+= 1.0.7 =
+* Fixed: Update core
+* Fixed: It was not possible to close notifications about the incompatibility of plugins.

+= 1.0.6 =
+* Fixed: Update core
+* Fixed: Small bugs
+* Fixed: Translations

 = 1.0.5 =
 * Fixed: Compatibility with Clearfy plugin
 * Fixed: Slowing down the plugins page when updates were disabled